bhopals/english-vocabs/skill-set-writing.md

 - committed to the financial well-being of our citizens
 - strict environmental rule stifle economic growth
 - substantial campaign donation

+- the shared family meal is yet another casualty of the hectic modern lifestyle.
+- children's after-school and evening hours care filled with sports and music lessons
+- partents return home may also be delayed because of the long commute